 The Ocean Beach Web site has many functions.
-At first glance it invites people to OB as a destination with annual events, attractions and local news.
-Users are presented with one click access to an event calendar, local restaurants, hotels and venues, photos, videos, detailed history, member resources and much more.
-The MainStreet Association is funded through grants for BID's (Business Improvement Districts) and manages around 550 memberships.
+At first glance, it invites people to OB as a destination with annual events, attractions, and local news.
+Users are presented with one-click access to an event calendar, local restaurants, hotels and venues, photos, videos, detailed history, member resources, and much more.
+The MainStreet Association is funded through grants for BIDs (Business Improvement Districts) and manages around 550 memberships.

-The idea of using keyword tools and analytical data was used for all sub-menu items as well and mirrored on each sections landing page.
+The idea of using keyword tools and analytical data was used for all sub-menu items as well and mirrored on each landing page.

-Next we have two other rows of information which are displayed below the fold.
-Having worked in the industry for a long time I've found that people's opinion are about 50/50 on whether or not they scroll.
-Some people simply despise it while other crave it.
+Next, we have two other rows of information which are displayed below the fold.
+Having worked in the industry for a long time I've found that people's opinions are about 50/50 on whether or not they scroll.
+Some people simply despise it while others crave it.
 With touch devices and Windows 8 sliding and swiping content is now the norm.
 So, appealing to those who don't mind a little flick of a mouse wheel or swipe on their mobile device we present them with some more information which again was determined by compiling months and in this case years of analytical data; Upcoming Events, Local News along with a simple Newsletter sign-up form.

 Introduce your business and what you do there.